-Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Unified Planning Work Program 8325 \$132,000 Developed the FFY 2025 UPWP Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP Discussed UPWP matters with Regional Transportation Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on updates to the UPWP process and document \$135,000 Activities generall supporting the MI Public Engagement Program 9625 \$338,000 Engaged advocates, community groups, municipal and agency stakeholders, and the general public in the MPO's decision-making processes and planning work Provided timely communications and accessible engagement opportunities via public meetings and events, surveys, email, and social media Developed partnerships with community-based organizations to engage underrepresented communities and reduce barriers to engagement Conducted in-person engagement at community events with varied and accessible materials and activities Expanded the program to support additional engagement across MPO programs and projects Updated the Public Engagement Plan and Guidebook Tracked, evaluated, and reported to the MPO board on the scope and effectiveness of engagement activities Developed new data analysis and equity tools to identify and address gaps in engagement Managed the Regional Transportation Advisory Council, providing both administrative and strategic planning support Developed a pilot Community Leadership Institute educational program to engage underrepresented groups and create a pipeline for Advisory Council membership Conducted the FFY 2024 discrete study Strategies for Environmental Outreach and Engagement, applied findings to program planning \$397,000 Activities generally supporting public processes and plat support engagem of the Destination the development of transportation pla support engagem as the Transportat and Climate Resilie Plan.
-The Public Er and developing its Advisory Council a will continue to ex Transportation Eq underserved by th English proficiency participation of tra process.
-The strate staff will continue sophisticated.
-Cha updated versions of ally remain the same year to year, with staff MPO in producing its annual (FFY 2026) UPWP.
+Name Project ID FFY 2024 CTPS UPWP Budget FFY 2024 Work Progress and Products Proposed FFY 2025 CTPS Budget FFY 2025 Planned Work Progress and Products Unified Planning Work 8325 \$132,000 Developed the FFY 2025 UPWP \$135,000 Activities generally remain the same year to year, with staff Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP supporting the MPO in producing its annual (FFY 2026) UPWP.
+Discussed UPWP matters with Regional Transportation Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on updates to the UPWP process and document Public Engagement Program 9625 \$338,000 Engaged advocates, community groups, municipal and agency stakeholders, and the general public in the MPO's decision-making processes and planning work \$397,000 Activities generally remain the same year to year, with staff supporting public engagement in the MPO's decision-making processes and planning work.
+In FFY 2025, engagement staff will Provided timely communications and accessible engagement opportunities via public meetings and events, surveys, email, and social media support engagement activities related to the implementation of the Destination 2050 LRTP, the development of the next LRTP, the development of the FFY 2025 TIP and UPWP, and several Developed partnerships with community-based organizations to engage underrepresented communities and reduce barriers to engagement transportation planning studies.
+Staff will also coordinate and support engagement for other MPO programs and projects, such as the Transportation Equity, Multimodal, Bicycle and Pedestrian, and Climate Resilience Programs and the Vision Zero Action Conducted in-person engagement at community events with varied and accessible materials and activities Plan.
+The Public Engagement Program will continue managing and developing its sub-programs, the Regional Transportation Expanded the program to support additional engagement across MPO programs and projects Advisory Council and the Community Leadership Institute.
+Staff will continue to expand the program in coordination with the Updated the Public Engagement Plan and Guidebook Transportation Equity Program to better reach communities underserved by the transportation system and those with limited Tracked, evaluated, and reported to the MPO board on the scope and effectiveness of engagement activities English proficiency, and to increase the representation and participation of transportation equity communities in the planning Developed new data analysis and equity tools to identify and address gaps in engagement process.
+The strategies and methods employed by engagement staff will continue to evolve with best practices to become more Managed the Regional Transportation Advisory Council, providing both administrative and strategic planning support sophisticated.
+Changes to methodology will be included in updated versions of the MPO's Public Engagement Plan.
+Developed a pilot Community Leadership Institute educational program to engage underrepresented groups and create a pipeline for Advisory Council membership Conducted the FFY 2024 discrete study Strategies for Environmental Outreach and Engagement, applied findings to program planning